stv-vw-sozoek-seep/website/index.md

 ### Welcome Event Master Economics (2018.10.01)

 We are excited to meet the new cohort at the welcome event of the Master's in Economics.
-Your can find our presentation [here](./presi.pdf).
+You can find our presentation [here](./presi.pdf).